pranjalchakraborty/Silkroad_S1API/README.md

 - [ ] Update EffectSum with optional effect multiplier present
 - [ ] If product type is meth and quality required is heavenly, give a pass
 - [ ] Pay for ordered quality and up to max quality in list
+- [x] There are 3 random ranges in which rewards, rep and xp will be scaled.
+- [x] Round up UI stuff to most significant digits

+// Optional - Implement take_from_list and possibly restructure json from 2 list to 1 dictionary format
+// All rewards are currently in testing - so affect by random number ranges
+// In rewards, base_dollar is affected by one random number, (1 + sum_of_all_effects_dollar_mult) by another random number
+// base_rep and rep_mult by another random number and base_xp and xp_mult by another random number